renaudmontes1/Pee-Tracker/README.md

 ⚠️ **Important**: This app is for informational and tracking purposes only and does not constitute medical advice.
 Always consult with a qualified healthcare professional for medical concerns, diagnosis, or treatment decisions.

-The AI-powered insights are based on general patterns and should not replace professional medical evaluation.
+The insights are based on general patterns and should not replace professional medical evaluation.

 ## Requirements